essenius/FitNesseFitSharpRest/README.md

 corresponding C# fixtures, and gives examples of use.

 # Installation
 The steps to install are very similar to that of installing the [FibonacciDemo](../../../FitNesseFitSharpFibonacciDemo).
+If you have done all that, you can skip the steps to install Java, FitNesse, NuGet CLI and FitSharp.

 Differences are:
-* Download the repo code as a zip file and extract the contents of the folder `FitNesseFitSharpRest`.
+* Download the repo code as a zip file and extract the contents of the folder `FitNesseFitSharpRest-master` to `%LOCALAPPDATA%\FitNesse`
+* Go to solution folder: `cd /D %LOCALAPPDATA%\FitNesse\Rest`
-* Build command becomes: `dotnet build %LOCALAPPDATA%\FitNesse\Rest\Rest.sln`
+* Build fixture solution: `dotnet build --configuration release Rest.sln`
+* No need to publish as we are leveraging the RestTest folder
-* Go to folder: `cd /D %LOCALAPPDATA%\FitNesse\Rest\RestTests\bin\debug\net5.0`
+* Go to the fixture assembly folder: `cd RestTests\bin\Release\net5.0`
+* Start FitNesse
 * Run the suite: Open a browser and enter the URL http://localhost:8080/FitSharpDemos.RestSuite?suite

 # Tutorial and Reference